Try Our NEW Cat Name Generator

 A textured shelf liner, something with a spiky surface, can be placed on the area around the tank, making it less appealing for cats to jump on.

-Many cats are repelled by citrus scents.
-Place lemon, orange, or grapefruit peels around the perimeter of your aquarium, or use a citrus-scented air freshener nearby.
+Place lemon, orange, or grapefruit peels around the perimeter of your aquarium, or use a citrus scented air freshener nearby.

 Replace the peels or refresh the scent regularly to maintain effectiveness.